BillJr99/Ursinus-CS475/_pages/Assignments/asmt-tftp.md

 ---

 ## A tftp Server
-You should construct a file transfer server that is using the TFTP protocol ([RFC 1350](https://tools.ietf.org/html/rfc1350)).
+You should construct a file transfer server that follows the TFTP protocol ([RFC 1350](https://tools.ietf.org/html/rfc1350)).
 Part one of this assignment involves constructing the server, while part two involves constructing the client.

 Your programs should adhere to the published specifications so that they can inter-operate with existing clients and servers.
 The protocol follows this state machine \[[^1]\]: